mahamedm1/devops-learning1/bash-scripting/notes.md

 ## If Statements
 - If statement are use when conditions are involved.
 They let your script make a decision.
 If a condition is met then you run the code if not then it could cease or run something else.
 - Example:
-  **Age=25
+  **age=$1
   If [ $age -ge 18 ]
   then
   echo "You are an adult"
+  elif [ $age -ge 13 ] && [ $age -le 17 ]
+  echo "You are a teenager"
   else
-  echo "You are a minor
+  echo "You are a minor"
   fi**

-- This code block essentially says if the age is greater than or equal to 18 print "You are an adult" or print "You are a minor"
+- This code block essentially says if the age is greater than or equal to 18 print "You are an adult" or if you are betwwen 13 and 17 print "You are a teenager" or print "You are a minor".
 - The assignment variables for bash are:
   - eq -> equals to
   - ne - not equal to